mohamedtharwat000/form1/README.md

 ## Description

 This project implements a simple client-side and server-side form validation using HTML, CSS, and JavaScript.
-The form contains fields for name, email, and message.
+The form contains fields for name, email, and password.
 Form data is validated on submit and error messages are displayed if any field is invalid.

 The main goals of this project are: